 A Christmas tree is often the focal point of indoor holiday decorations, and shopping for a tree or pulling an artificial tree out of storage often marks the beginning of the Christmas season for countless people.
 Many holiday decorators get giddy when choosing their tree's theme from year to year, and many take great care to make it look spectacular.
 When it comes to the aesthetic and vibe of your tree, you can adorn it with stunning ribbon, go with a candy cane theme or choose to play on whimsy and wonder or rustic touches and vintage flair.

 Knowing how to go about decorating your tree is a key component in tree design.
 Following simple decor steps will ensure your tree trimming goes off without a hitch.
-Be sure to hang lights properly on your tree and tie the entire look together with a tree skirt and a perfect tree stand.
+Be sure to hang lights properly on your tree and tie the entire look together with a tree skirt and a perfect tree stand or a vintage Christmas tree stand.

 Creating a gingerbread house, whether from a pattern or a design you create yourself, can be an enjoyable Christmas activity for the entire family.
 Building a gingerbread house can be fun, but decorating the house is where the real magic happens.
 Get inspired by stunning pictures of gingerbread houses that are true works of art, or create something unique nobody has yet seen.
 Use gingerbread house decorating to inspire a Christmas party for the kids.
 Make the activity a competition, with friends and family facing off to see who comes up with the prettiest house, the most unique house, and the neatest house.
 Perhaps annual gingerbread house decorating will become a new holiday tradition for your family?